jfcloutier/karma_system/design_notes/som.md

 * Bottom-up constraints
   * Umwelt CAs determine what their parents can observe and do.
 They...
     * determine the set of experiences the level parent CAs can observe, build causal theories from, and compose into abstract experiences
-    * determine set of meaningful goals in a parent CA's affordance
+    * determine set of meaningful goals in a parent CA's plan
 * Top-down constraints
   * A CA models its umwelt CAs but not vice-versa
     * umwelt CAs can't make sense of why they are directed to impact their experiences - they simply accept it (Froese's Irruption Theory?)
   * A CA reduces the agency of its umwelt
-    * it imposes directives (affordances to execute or goals to achieve) on umwelt CAs to achieve its own goals
+    * it imposes directives (goals to achieve) on umwelt CAs to achieve its own goals
       * umwelt CAs however decide how to fulfill received directives (they are not micromanaged, just directed)
       * but they can't fulfill their own goals while fulfilling their parent CA's goals
       * and they have fewer opportunity to intend their own goals and work on being/staying relevant